 The Holaday and IMI acquisitions were accounted for by the Corporation as business combinations under IFRS 3.
 Under this method, the identifiable assets acquired and liabilities assumed are measured at their acquisition date fair values.
 Any excess of the acquisition date fair value of the consideration paid over the net of the acquisition date fair value of the identifiable assets acquired and liabilities assumed is recognized as goodwill and any deficiency is recognized as a bargain purchase gain.
 Acquisition costs associated with the business combination are expensed in the year incurred.
 The results of the operations have been consolidated from the acquisition date.

-The following table sets out the allocation of the purchase price to assets acquired and liabilities assumed as at April 28, 2023, based on management's provisional estimates of fair value.
-If new information obtained within one year of the date of acquisition identifies adjustments to the below amounts, adjustments are recognized in the period in which the adjustment amount is determined and adjustments to fair values and allocations are retrospectively adjusted.
+The following table sets out the allocation of the purchase price to assets acquired and liabilities assumed as at April 28, 2023 based on fair value.